 The Sara D. Roosevelt Park in New York City's Lower East Side, where Coss Marte played soccer as a child and later sold drugs.
 After being released from prison, Marte began his fitness business in the park.

 Approximately 2.3 million people in the United States are incarcerated, according to the Prison Policy Initiative.
 Most of them are poor — and many of them, after being incarcerated, will stay poor.

 Many people enter prison poor, and leave even poorer.
-But even if a person is released from prison with what is technically enough resources to get back on their feet, they may ultimately find themselves on a “poverty path” because of the stigma of a criminal record, according to Ames Grawert, senior counsel at the Brennan Center for Justice.
+And many more may ultimately find themselves on a “poverty path” because of the stigma of a criminal record, according to Ames Grawert, senior counsel at the Brennan Center for Justice.

 It’s a loss for the country as a whole.

-Formerly incarcerated people are systematically shut out of a wide range of employment opportunities due to stigma, discrimination, and laws that prevent people with criminal records from working certain jobs or obtaining business licenses.
+Formerly incarcerated people are systematically shut out of a wide range of employment opportunities.
+This is due to stigma, discrimination, and laws that prevent people with criminal records from working certain jobs or obtaining business licenses.

 Grawert said communities and lawmakers need to start re-evaluating these long-held norms.

 “At the state and community level, people have to start asking questions like: Do you really need a blemish-free criminal record to be a hairdresser?
 Do you need one to be an electrician?”